Data · Tested to vs certified to

 Every scored water filter, by gap

-Sorted by the widest claimed-minus-certified gap.
-A gap is not automatically dishonest - a brand may market a contaminant it genuinely reduces but never paid to certify.
-But on a site that scores proof, an uncertified claim earns no credit, and a large gap is a flag worth seeing.
+Sorted by the widest gap between what a filter claims and what it is certified for.
+A gap is not proof of dishonesty - a brand may genuinely reduce a contaminant it simply never paid to certify.
+But since we score proof, an uncertified claim earns no credit, and a wide gap is something you want to see before you buy.

 How to read this

-We only credit a contaminant on a scorecard when the certification is verifiable on the official NSF, WQA, or IAPMO database.
-Everything a brand lists beyond that - lab tests it commissioned, "tested to" language, marketing copy - counts as a claim, not a certification, and earns no points.
-That is why a filter advertising hundreds of contaminants can score below one that certifies a handful.
-See our guide on tested to versus certified to.
+We credit a contaminant on a scorecard only when you can verify the certification yourself on the official NSF, WQA, or IAPMO database.
+Anything a brand lists beyond that - lab tests it commissioned, "tested to" language, marketing copy - counts as a claim, not a certification, and earns no points.
+That is why a filter advertising hundreds of contaminants can land below one that certifies a handful: you are paying for what is proven, not what is printed on the box.
+If the "tested to" versus "certified to" distinction is new to you, our guide on tested to versus certified to walks through it.

 Cite this analysis